 - At present, there is no specific predictor of early menopause although several biochemical markers, such as anti-Mullerian hormone, are under investigation.

 - The diagnosis of early menopause may take several months to confirm and can be stressful.
 Diagnostic criteria1 for POI includes > 4 months of amenorrhoea with a follicle stimulating hormone level in the menopausal range (>25 IU) on two occasions at least 4-6 weeks apart.

 Management of POI/ Early menopause

 - For many young women, childbearing is only a distant possibility sometime in the future, so making decisions for fertility preservation can be overwhelming, especially after a recent diagnosis of cancer.
 Providing counselling and support is recommended.

-- Giving chemotherapy at a particular stage of the menstrual cycle, administration of potentially “ovarian protective” drugs, such as the oral contraceptive pill or gonadotrophin-releasing hormone agonists (GnRHa), to women before chemotherapy have been tried with mixed results9 and cannot be considered as reliable methods of fertility preservation.
+- Giving chemotherapy at a particular stage of the menstrual cycle, administration of potentially “ovarian protective” drugs, such as GnRHa, to women during chemotherapy have been tried with mixed results and cannot be considered as reliable methods of fertility preservation.
 However, GnRHa may be the only option for women who need to start chemotherapy urgently (e.g. leukaemia or lymphoma).